25th Anniversary of Mariah Carey’s ‘Honey’

 In ‘The Meaning of Mariah Carey’, it was revealed that there were plans in place for The Notorious B.I.G to appear on the Bad Boy remix, but sadly he passed away prior to their studio date.

-The song has been certified Platinum in both the US and Australia.
+The song has been certified 2x Platinum in the US and Platinum in Australia.
 It also earned Mariah a BMI Pop Award for ‘Best Pop Songwriter’.